 This subclass is available to bards, warlocks and wizards.

 When you first take this subclass at 1st level or later, you gain the Ancient Companion ability.
 This feature allows you to summon a spirit of the ancient dead and house them in a freestanding, Medium statue for a period of time.
-The Ancient Companion gets its own stat block, the specifics of which are decided by your decision of bond with the spirit: Healer, Sage, or Warrior.
-There’s some pretty cool things this creature can do, from healing to attacking and even bolstering your saving throws!
+The Ancient Companion gets its own stat block, the specifics of which are decided by your decision to bond with the spirit: Healer, Sage, or Warrior.
+There are some pretty cool things this creature can do, from healing to attacking and even bolstering your saving throws!

 Another interesting feature of this college comes at level 10 or above.
 The War Echoes ability allows your mage to cause an opponent’s old wounds to resonate anew.
 Once per turn, when you see an opponent taking a hit, you can use your reaction to cause a target to gain vulnerability to one of the hit’s damage types.
 Also, that vulnerability lasts until the end of the target’s next turn!
-Double damage is pretty awesome, if you ask me.
+Double damage is pretty awesome if you ask me.

 Mage of Prismari

 This subclass is available to druids, sorcerers and wizards.